NikolaGospodjinacki/AzureDevOpsGitHubActions/README.md

 - To showcase understanding of **linux commands** through their usage in the CICD pipeline
 - To showcase basic understanding of **container technologies (docker)**, used in Azure app service

+### Possible additions and points of improvement

+1. Add frontend app service and lock down backend API app service to only allow traffic from the frontend app
+2. Use managed identity instead of connection strings for connecting to the database and other resources where possible
+3. Pull secrets from the Azure key vault with a private endpoint
+4. Add additional steps to pipeline for adding and removing nsg security rules
+5. Add a terraform variable for app service IPs for cloudflare and similar integrations
+6. Put subnet address ranges into variables
+7. Add custom domain settings and related to app service
+8. Setup backups, failovers and related for the database

 ### Setup
 Project setup section will attempt to capture every step needed as of September 2024 to get a new project that uses Azure, Terraform and GitHub actions going from scratch